-For the majority of businesses, social media is nothing more than a handy bolt-on to their marketing and PR.
+For many businesses, social is seen as just a handy bolt-on to their marketing or PR.
 Others, however, use social media as an opportunity to learn first-hand about the benefits of social business design.

-But the glorious stairway from social media to the truly social (and therefore truly competitive) business is not a given.
-In fact, it appears that for the vast majority, business 2.0 means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and calling your business ‘social’.
+But the glorious stairway from social media to the truly social (and therefore competitive) business is not a given.
+In fact, it appears that for the vast majority, digital means sticking a widget on it, having a Facebook page, doing a bit of listening to customers or employees, and so on.

 Something’s seriously amiss.